Excellent 3D screen surface but limited options for transportable frames If you want permanent frame, they've got the Monarch.

 This looks like a great screen material!
 The problem is, there is no US distributor for this German material.
 Importing something like this tends to get very ugly (and costly).
 As we have had some real nightmares importing screens, we have been reluctant to purchase a large sheet of the material for snapping to a Fast-Fold frame.
 The sample we have is a canvas based material which seems to be non-vinyl material available.
 It doesn't stretch, but it does tend to lay flat

 Vinyl-based material from France.
 We did try a 7.5 x 10' screen from them, but it was very directional and the paint was somewhat uneven.
 Since then they claim to be using a robot arm for silver application.
 Their prices are reasonable, but again, no US distributor.
+All about 3D, but very difficult to get information (website is French only, but in English it would be very hard to understand).

 This was a fabric developed by Studio 3D- unfortunately the company that manufactured it won't make any more.
 They are used to making many, many yards of material for upholstery and clothing... and this material is not easy to make!
 It was a silver liquid goo coated onto a stretchy lycra material.
 The 3D characteristics were quite good, and it was SO easy to put up, due to the elasticity of the material!
 Tended to resist marks as well.
 Perhaps someone will again find a company that will do this fabric "coating" on a relatively short run.
 (The other downside was a maximum 5' height~)